HelferB/FS19_LicensePlates/README.md

 *hiddenNode* is a node to hide when the license plate is visible.
 It is made visible again when the license plate is made invisible.
+This is a good option to add a default plate when this mod is not loaded.

 *linkNode* is the node to attach the license plate physically to and optional.
 If the license plate should be attached to a surface that may move,